911 (Philippines)

-9-1-1, commonly referred to as 911, is the national emergency telephone number of the Philippines managed by the Emergency 911 National Office.
+911, sometimes written 9-1-1, is the national emergency telephone number of the Philippines managed by the Emergency 911 National Office.

 On August 1, 2016, 911 and 8888, a public complaint hotline, effectively replaced Patrol 117.

 History

 Prior to the inception of 117, emergency services were reached through a myriad of telephone numbers.
 The fire department in Manila, for example, had fifty telephone numbers, one for every fire station in the city.
 In February 1998, the 117 hotline was implemented by PLDT.
 At the time, 117 was solely used in the Metro Manila area by the Philippine National Police for the reporting of ongoing crimes as part of a program called the "Patrol 117 Street Patrol Program" in cooperation with the Foundation for Crime Prevention.
 Efforts to expand the capabilities of 117 began in the 1990s, starting with the addition of emergency medical services to the scope of 117 in Metro Manila through a private-sector initiative called Project EARnet (Emergency Assistance and Response network).

+Project EARnet consists of emergency resuce professionals managed by the Bureau of Fire Protection.
+A PLDT operator relays calls for 117 to either a Project EARet operator or a police precinct.

 Government involvement in the expansion of 117's scope began in late 1998, when the DILG announced the formation of Emergency Network Philippines, a project that sought to support a national emergency telephone number in order to enable the faster delivery of emergency services to the Filipino people.

 On August 8, 2001, a memorandum of agreement was signed between the DILG and Frequentis, an Austrian company, on the implementation of the ENP project.
 The National Economic and Development Authority approved the project later in the year, and project funding was secured with a loan agreement being signed between the Philippine and Austrian governments on December 6.

 By virtue of Executive Order No. 226, 117 became the official national emergency telephone number of the Philippines on July 14, 2003.